nathandentzau/fsu-bootcamp-git/README.md

 $ git add HelloWorld.php
 ```

-Tip: You can add changes in chunks.
-For instance if `HelloWorld.php` already
+**Tip: You can also add changes in chunks.
+For instance if `HelloWorld.php`
-existed and we just made a one line change to the file, we can add just that one
+already existed and we just made a one line change to the file, we can add just
-line to be staged:
+that one line to be staged:**

 ```bash
 $ git add -up